OceanParcels/plasticparcels/README.md

 The current version supports nano- and microplastic behaviour, with support for macroplastics planned in the near-future.
 It has been designed for use with the Copernicus Marine Service platform [@CMEMS](https://marine.copernicus.eu/), providing new plastic modelling capabilities as part of the NECCTON project. `PlasticParcels` is easily adapted to run on local machines and high-performance computing (HPC) architecture with various hydrodynamic, biogeochemical, and other model fields as inputs.
 A future goal is to embed `PlasticParcels` within a cloud platform to allow for even more rapid prototyping, development, and simulations.

-Below we detail the specific physics kernels implemented, as well as describe how the particle initialisation maps are generated.
+Below we provide instructions to install `PlasticParcels`, we detail the specific physics kernels implemented in the tool, and we describe how the particle initialisation maps are generated.

 ## Installation
 **(Is this necessary?
 Or can be relegated to the github readme?)**